-Line 37 - If you qualify as an owner of a new business, you may claim a refund of your credit instead of carrying it over to the next year.
-See page 2 for information about refundable investment tax credits under Refundable unused investment credit.
+If you qualify as an owner of a new business, you may claim a refund of your credit instead of carrying it over to the next year.
+For information about refundable investment tax credits for a new business, see Refundable unused investment credit.

 If you qualify as an owner of a new business, enter the amount from line 36 or line 11, whichever is less.
-All others, enter $\boldsymbol{0}$ .